 A life-long passion for Music and Musical Theater has led Donna to dedicate herself to achievement as a performing artist, an educational leader and state-wide advocate for the Fine & Performing Arts.
 With early voice and piano training at Juilliard, a degree in Music Education from Ithaca College and a Masters in Arts Administration from the College of New Jersey, Donna has been afforded the opportunity to mentor and support students, teachers and aspiring artists throughout an exciting career.
 She was Founder/Director of both “Studio 7,” for Music and Theater instruction, and “5 Grand” Musical Theater Repertory Ensemble.
 She has served as Supervisor of Fine & Performing Arts in Linden and Director of Fine & Performing Arts in Franklin Township collaborating with 56 faculty members in 9 schools in the related disciplines of Music, Dance, Theater, Art, and Television Production.
 Under her leadership, the Franklin Public School District was awarded “Model Schools for Excellence” in Arts Education by the New Jersey State “Arts in Education Partnership.”
 Favorite diverse, on-stage roles include Maria Von Trapp (Sound of Music,) Aldonza (Man of LaMancha,) Eliza Doolittle (My Fair Lady) and most recently, Sister Mary Hubert (Nunsense.)
 “Behind the scenes” roles include producing, directing, choreographing, composing and on-going Arts advocacy.
 Donna is greatly excited about her newest role as a contributing member of the NJACT Board.

 Elizabeth is a graduate of Montclair State University with a Bachelors of Music in Vocal Performance, where she was a Presser Scholar and held several leadership positions in Sigma Alpha Iota, including the office of President.
-By day, she is the Teaching and Administrative Assistant to the Music Department at Mercer County Community College, where she also is the Director of Voice for the Tomato Patch Performing Arts Summer Workshop.
+In August 2022, she will receive her Masters in Higher Education Administration and Leadership from William Paterson University.
+By day, she is the Teaching and Administrative Assistant to the Music Department at Mercer County Community College, where she also previously served as the Director of Voice for the Tomato Patch Performing Arts Summer Workshop for 13 years..
 Behind the scenes, she has been the Music Director for Bugsy Malone, Jr., High School Musical 2, Jr., Camp Rock, and Zombie Prom, produced at Kelsey Theater on the Mercer County Community College campus in conjunction with Tomato Patch and the Kelsey Players.
-She most recently made her Kelsey Theatre directorial debut, directing and musical directing Frozen, Jr., to sold-out houses.
+She most recently made her Kelsey Theatre directorial debut, directing and musical directing Frozen, Jr. in February/March 2020, to sold-out houses.
 An active performer in musicals in the tristate area, favorite roles include Mary Poppins (Mary Poppins), Peter Pan (Peter Pan), Maria (The Sound of Music), Mabel (The Pirates of Penzance), Anna (The King & I), Ida (Honk!—2007 NJACT Best Actress in a Musical Nominee), Marian Paroo (The Music Man), Luisa (The Fantasticks), Narrator (Joseph…), Sarah (Guys & Dolls), Lily Craven (The Secret Garden), Julie Jordan (Carousel), Beth March (Little Women), Laurey (Oklahoma), Polly Peachum (The Threepenny Opera), Cinderella (Into the Woods), Rosa Bud/Deirdre Peregrine (The Mystery of Edwin Drood — 2020 NJACT Best Actress in a Musical nominee), Mother (A Christmas Story).
 She has also appeared onstage as Mollie Ralston (The Mousetrap), Hermia (A Midsummer Night’s Dream), Katarina Cavalieri (Amadeus – 2015 NJACT Best Supporting Actress in a Play Nominee), Mariette Levieux (The Dinner Party), and Chelsea Thayer Wayne (On Golden Pond).
 She won the 2013 NJACT Perry Award for Featured Actress in a Musical for her portrayal of The Ghost of Christmas Past in Scrooge the Musical at the Algonquin Arts Theatre.

 Stephen J. Seserko III